Rate limit a Gateway Service with Kong Gateway

 To learn more about entities, you can read our entities documentation.

-Enable the Rate Limiting plugin for the service.
-In this example, the limit is 5 requests per second and 1000 requests per hour.
+Enable the Rate Limiting plugin for the Service.
+In this example, the limit is 5 requests per minute and 1000 requests per hour.

 plugins: